Designing an Offline-First Sync Engine for Mobile Apps

 enum class OperationType { CREATE, UPDATE, DELETE }

-enum class SyncStatus { PENDING, IN_FLIGHT, SYNCED, FAILED }Using a logical clock (a monotonically increasing counter) instead of wall-clock time avoids issues with users changing their device clock or time zone drift between devices.
+enum class SyncStatus { PENDING, IN_FLIGHT, SYNCED, FAILED }Logical clocks avoid issues with users changing device time or timezone drift across devices.

 Sync Scheduling